tischda/pokenv/README.md

 # pokenv

-Puts environment variables into the Windows registry.
+Loads environment variables into the Windows registry.

 ## Install